 Monday 26 July

-You didnt get a letter yesterday from Bend , Oregon, on account of we arrived there late after a big day in the saddle.
+You didnt get a letter yesterday from Bend , Oregon,

 I was in the dogbox for getting us lost in a town called Grants Pass